hashicorp/terraform-provider-hcp/docs/guides/hvn-route-migration-guide.md

 // add a new `hcp_hvn_route` for each CIDR associated with the transit gateway attachment resource "hcp_hvn_route" "tgw-route-1" {
   hvn_link = hcp_hvn.hvn.self_link
-  // you can find this id in the HCP Portal in the TGW attachment details page in the list of Routes hvn_route_id     = "35392425-215a-44ec-bbd0-051bb777ce5f" destination_cidr = "10.1.0.0/24" target_link      = hcp_aws_transit_gateway_attachment.prod.self_link
+  // you can find this ID in the HCP Portal in the TGW attachment details page in the list of Routes hvn_route_id     = "35392425-215a-44ec-bbd0-051bb777ce5f" destination_cidr = "10.1.0.0/24" target_link      = hcp_aws_transit_gateway_attachment.prod.self_link